veelo/gettext/readme.md

 ```
 Note that the format specifier (`%d`, or `%s`, etc.) is optional in the singular form.

 Many languages have not just two forms like the English language does, and translations in those languages can supply all the forms that the particular language requires.
-This is handled by the translator.
+This is handled by the translator, and is demonstrated in [the example below](#example-1).

 If `tr` is too verbose for you, you can change it to whatever you want:
 ```d